 A mapping of currently known formats to tuple of functions that validate them and errors that should be caught.
-New checkers can be added and removed either per-instance or globally for all checkers using the FormatChecker.cls_checks decorators respectively.
+New checkers can be added and removed either per-instance or globally for all checkers using the FormatChecker.checks or FormatChecker.cls_checks decorators respectively.